 Secrecy demands lies.
 Shame reinforces secrecy.
 Pretty soon you are protecting everyone else from the truth of the reality you have become insulated within.
 It’s not long before you are living in two completely different worlds (one with real events and the other with real people).

-This is a small picture of the effects of sexual abuse.
+This is a small picture of the effects of sexual abuse to rape victims.
 A tragedy happens that radically disrupts life, but no one knows it.
 You go on living and people ask you relevant questions, but the situation doesn’t seem to be able to handle the magnitude of an honest answer and you don’t know how they would respond, so you lie.
 Lying gives a little bit of relief.
 It is almost easier to live in the world you write with your words… if only it were real.

 Now imagine the world of a sexually abused child.
 People make positive comments (get close to your father for the picture) and ask awkward questions about the tragedy (why don’t you go to church anymore, you used to love pastor so-and-so).
 Each time aggravates the pain and further confuses the two neat realities the abused child was trying to live in.

 It is not enough that you can’t live in one unified world, now (with each comment and question) you can’t even live in two neatly divided worlds.
 Worse still it is only the make believe world that obeys the law of cause and effect.
 In the real/hidden world there doesn’t seem to be a reason why people get hurt (for being a pretty little girl?).
 So you either learn that nothing you do matters enough to change the abuse, or you desperately try to control everything because it is the only chance you have at survival.

 Then you step back into the fake world (the one with real people) and other people talk as if cause and effect is absolute (sowing and reaping).
 This either makes you feel incredibly guilty (tying to figure out what you “sowed”) or like you really do live in a different world with different rules from everybody else.